-The key ingredients for a healthy snack are protein and fiber, at least five grams each, advised Dr. Sonali Ruder, who blogs at “The Foodie Physician” and serves as ambassador for the U.S. Highbush Blueberry Council.
+The key ingredients for a healthy snack are protein and fiber — at least five grams each, advised Dr. Sonali Ruder, who blogs at “The Foodie Physician” and serves as ambassador for the U.S. Highbush Blueberry Council.
 “It has more staying power.
-It’s going to keep you full,” Ruder explained, adding that plant-based proteins (pea protein, hemp and chia seeds) are a trending ingredient that fits the bill (think: sweet potato or kale chips).
+It’s going to keep you full,” Ruder explained, adding that plant-based proteins (pea protein, hemp and chia seeds) are trending ingredients that fit the bill (think: sweet potato or kale chips).

 Bonnie Taub-Dix, registered dietitian and creator of BetterThanDieting.com, takes it a step further and recommends snacks with three crucial ingredients.
-“The main goal here is that snacks, just like meals, should contain protein, carbohydrates and fat,” said Taub-Dix, RDN.
+“The main goal here is that snacks, just like meals, should contain protein, carbohydrates and fat,” said Taub-Dix.
 "That way you get longer-lasting energy.”
-Think of it like a three-legged stool, where failure to adhere to one could cause an imbalance in your diet, she advised..
+Think of it like a three-legged stool, where failure to adhere to one could cause an imbalance in your diet.

-Here are seven snacks that you can feel good about — and don't cost a lot either.
+Here are seven healthy snacks that you can feel good about.
+They don't cost much either.

-These bars come in a variety of flavors — even sweet kinds like these caramel-almond and sea-salt bars.
+These bars come in a variety of flavors — like the caramel, almond and sea-salt variety.
 “Even the wrapping is transparent,” said Taub-Dix.
 “You can see the nuts, you can see the fruit.
 I never leave home, especially for a trip, without them.
 It keeps you from stopping into a bakery for a muffin.”

-Tuck these snacks — made from yellow split peas and no fillers or additives — into your purse or tote to tide you over between meals.
-“Pea protein is very high in protein and it helps curb your hunger more,” said Ruder.
+Tuck these snacks — made from yellow split peas and no fillers or additives — into your purse to tide you over between meals.
+“Pea protein is very high in protein and it helps curb your hunger,” said Ruder.
 Plus, they have a crisp crunch and are healthier than potato chips.

 This brand of hummus is a perennial staple for a healthy snack.
 “Instead of taking crackers, because you already have carbs, you can have it with baby carrots or jicama sticks,” said Taub-Dix.

-5. Smartfood Sweet & Salty Kettle Corn Flavored Popcorn, $3 (10 ounces), Amazon
+5. Smartfood Popcorn Sweet & Salty Kettle Corn Popcorn, $3 (10 ounces), Walmart

 Pre-popped popcorn now comes in fun flavors and seasonings — and is still a healthy snack.
 “Popcorn is a whole grain,” said Ruder.
 “A lot of people forget that.”
 This Smartfood bag of whole-grain, air-popped popcorn is enough for 10 servings and is free of artificial color, flavor or preservatives.